ItalyPaleAle/francis/docs/content/workflows/compensation.md

                                                (parallel, all at once)
 ```

-Three ordering rules:

-- **Steps unwind in reverse order.** The customer is refunded before the stock is released, because the stock was held first.
+- Steps unwind in reverse order.
+The customer is refunded before the stock is released, because the stock was held first.
-- **Within one step, compensations run concurrently.**
+- Within one step, compensations run concurrently.
-- **A step is fully compensated before the next one starts.**
+- A step is fully compensated before the next one starts.

 A compensation is a task like any other, with its own attempts and timeout, and its progress is visible in `GetStatus`.

 ## What triggers an unwind

-- A step fails terminally under the default policy (not `WithOptional` or `WithSkipOnFailure`).
+- A step fails terminally under the default policy (not `WithOptional` or `WithSkipOnFailure`)
-- A group or fan-out fails under `FailFast` or `CollectFailures`.
+- A group or fan-out fails under `FailFast` or `CollectFailures`
-- `Service.Cancel` is called on a running or suspended instance.
+- `Service.Cancel` is called on a running or suspended instance
-- The instance timeout elapses.
+- The instance timeout elapses
-- A `WaitForEvent` step's own timeout elapses without the event.
+- A `WaitForEvent` step's own timeout elapses without the event
-- A parent instance unwinds a [child step](/workflows/child-workflows).
+- A parent instance unwinds a [child step](/workflows/child-workflows)

-Francis records the **cause** in every case, and each compensation receives it through `Cause()`.
+Francis records the cause in every case, and each compensation receives it through `Cause()`.
 Use it when the undo differs by reason, such as writing a different audit record for a payment failure and a customer cancellation.

-## Writing one
+## Writing a compensation

-A compensation receives the same input and item the forward task had, plus the **output that task produced**:
+A compensation receives the same input and item the forward task had, plus the output that task produced:

 ```go
 type chargeResult struct {